THE TWIN ELEPHANTS IN THE ROOM

 IS AMERICAN HEALTHCARE REALLY SUSTAINABLE?

-READ THE LATEST STUDY FROM BMJ AND YOU DECIDE
+LOOK AT THE LATEST STUDY FROM BMJ AND YOU DECIDE

 Many companies see sustainability as "going Green" (whatever that really means as it pertains to healthcare).
 Mostly, they tout it as doing things like talking the local hospital board into switching to the newer energy-efficient light bulbs, or putting solar panels on the roof.
 For instance, in an article called Advancing Sustainability in Health Care, pharmaceutical giant Johnson & Johnson says of the research they commissioned on the subject.........